thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 02 May 2023
+### Daily Rundown on Wednesday, 03 May 2023

-- The average temperature today is 11.91˚C;
+- The average temperature today is 13.23˚C;
-- With highs of 12.05˚C and lows of 6.12˚C.
+- With highs of 14.33˚C and lows of 5.67˚C.
 - You can expect overcast clouds for the day.

 <!-- weather_marker ends -->